grantsullens-sar/claudeshot/README.md

 Fix, screenshot again, repeat.
 The `--tiny` flag keeps token usage low so you can do this all day.

+**Automated workflow**

+You can ask Claude to screenshot and iterate without stopping:

+"Build me a landing page.
+Screenshot it when you're done and fix any issues you see."

+Claude will:
+1. Build the page
+2. Run `/screenshot --web http://localhost:3000 --small`
+3. Look at the result
+4. Fix problems and screenshot again

+Works great for:
+- "Make this look like stripe.com" (screenshots reference, builds, screenshots result, compares)
+- "The layout is broken on mobile" (screenshots with `--mobile`, sees the issue, fixes it)
+- "Style this form" (iterates until it looks right)

 **Testing mobile layouts**

 Check how your site looks on phone and tablet: